Recommendations

 Instructions:

-Turn processor on and slowly drizzle ½ cup of oil into the egg yolk mixture.
+• Turn the processor on and slowly drizzle ½ cup of oil into the egg yolk mixture.

-Let this beat for a while and then slowly add in 1 to 2 tbsp. of apple cider vinegar (at a minimum 1 tbsp. is required).
+• Let this beat for a while and then slowly add in 1 to 2 tbsp. of apple cider vinegar (a minimum of 1 tbsp. is required).
 Let this run for a minute or so (it should start to thicken up)

 Slowly add the rest of the olive oil and whip until it thickens up.

-Store up to 3 months tightly covered in fridge.
+Store for up to 3 months tightly covered in the fridge.

 Kale Salad